paritytech/polkassembly/health-monitor/README.md

 ## health-monitor

-Health monitor service for polkassembly. provides single API which check health of all polkassembly components.
+Health monitor service for Polkassembly.
+Provides a single API endpoint which checks the health of all Polkassembly components.

 ## Installation